oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/sample_all_products.rst

 .. begin_all_products

-As an illustration, let us add a sample All Products page to the front store of the Europe website as a standalone page in the Quick Access menu.
+As an illustration, let us add a sample All Products page to the storefront of the Europe website as a standalone page in the Quick Access menu.

 .. image:: /configuration_guide/img/menus/edit/SampleAllProducts1.png